blackmahub/hs-fulda-gsd-ios-winter17-team10/README.md

 2. If anyone wants to update these, please remove NavigateMe/Pods directory and Podfile.lock

-3. Then enter inside the directory NavigateMe/ using "cd" where Podfile exists.
+3. Then please enter inside the directory NavigateMe/ using "cd" where Podfile exists.

     cd NavigateMe/

-4. After that, run command "pod install"
+4. After that, please run command "pod install"

     If CocoaPods is not install in machine then please install it using "sudo gem install cocoapods" command.